Skip to main content

 Session-Peer Configuration

-Configuration at the session-peer level is the most common use case for configuration flags.
-You will often want to arrange a session such that certain peers observe others in order to form “local representations” of them.
+Configuration at the session-peer level controls how peers observe each other within a specific session.
+This is the most common use case for enabling “local representations” — where one peer forms a model of another peer based only on what they observe in that session.
 There are two flags that can be set at the session-peer level:

 • observe_me: Whether this peer should be observed by others in the session.
 By default, this is true.
 This overrides the peer-level observe_me flag.